NEW: U.S. agency will be sending team to Cairo to aid investigation

 Since then, authorities have been searching for wreckage and the plane’s flight data and cockpit voice recorders, which could reveal evidence about what caused the crash.

-Two weeks ago, a French naval vessel detected underwater signals from one of EgyptAir Flight 804’s so-called black boxes, investigators said.
+Two weeks ago, a French naval vessel detected underwater signals from one of Flight 804’s black boxes, investigators said.

-Specialized locator equipment on board the French vessel La Place detected signals from the seabed in the Mediterranean, the investigative committee said in a statement.
+Specialized locator equipment on board the French vessel La Place detected signals from the seabed in the Mediterranean, the investigative committee said.

-The director of the BEA, France’s air accident investigation agency, later said it had confirmed the signals were from one of the recorders on the plane.
+The director of the BEA, France’s air accident investigation agency, later confirmed the signals were from one of the plane’s recorders.

 “The signal of a beacon from a flight recorder could be detected. … The detection of this signal is a first step,” said BEA Director Remy Jouty in a statement.